PabloLuisMolinaBlanes/RadioPlatform/README.md

 * Firebase Database for holding users' data.
 * Leaflet for rendering the maps.
 * Nominatim for obtaining OpenStreetMap's data.
+* PHP for building an access point to the MySQL database
 # Mockup

 ![Mockup](https://github.com/PabloLuisMolinaBlanes/RadioPlatform/blob/main/Mockup/RadioPlatform.png)